firebase/firebase-android-sdk/firebase-dataconnect/README.md

 ### Run on Firebase Test Lab

-You can also test on Firebase Test Lab, which allow you to run the integration tests on devices hosted in Google data center.
+You can also test on Firebase Test Lab, which allow you to run the integration tests on devices hosted in a Google data center.

 See [here](../README.md#running-integration-tests-on-firebase-test-lab) for
 instructions of how to setup Firebase Test Lab for your project.